AIDA model of communication: A communication model which aims to obtain Attention, Interest, Desire and Action.

 Competitor Analysis: Process of understanding and analysing a competitors strengths and weaknesses, with the aim that an organisation will find a competitive positioning difference within the market.

-Brand repositioning: An attempt to change consumer perceptions of a particular brand.
-For example VW has successfully repositioned the Skoda brand.
+Brand Repositioning: An attempt to change consumer perceptions of a particular brand.
+For example the car manufacturer Volkswagen successfully repositioned the Skoda brand.

 Diversification: A growth strategy which involves an organisation to provide new products or services.
 The new products on offer could be related or unrelated to the organisations core activities.